SalOrak/whaler.el/README.md

 ## Features

-As I already mentioned, `Whaler.el` is a package to move between directories while maintaining a sense of working directory.
+As I already mentioned, `Whaler.el` is a package to move between directories while maintaining a sense of working directory, i.e a project manager.
 This means the following:

 1. Ability to find directories based on parent paths.
 For example, keeping all programming directories under `~/programming`, personal projects under `~/personal` and work related projects under `~/work`.
 I want all of the directories whose parent directory I added.
 2. Ability to switch from directories as fast as possible and with a completion system.